-We have 4 specialist teachers who are trained to deliver interventions such as Professional Development training for teachers in topics related to Learning Difficulties, Communication Disorders and Social-Emotional Difficulties.
+Our 5 specialist inclusion teachers are encouraged to deliver interventions such as Professional Development training for teachers in topics related to Learning Difficulties, Communication Disorders and Social-Emotional Difficulties.
+This was implemented in 2024 and received positive feedback from teachers.

-Teaching assistants will support students in small groups when the task given needs direct support of an adult to perform the task as requested, when there are attention and/or behavioral difficulties in the group that need to be managed and redirected or then adult assistance is needed due to learning difficulties issues.
+Teaching assistants will support students in small groups when the task given needs direct support of an adult to perform the task as requested, when there are attention and/or behavioral difficulties in the group that need to be managed and redirected, or when adult assistance is needed due to learning difficulties issues.
+When a student has an LSA, the LSA carries out the 1:1 support in collaboration with the class teacher and inclusion teacher.